DarrCoh/ISS-Window/README.md

 ---

 ## Features
- - Feature one
+ - Plug and Play

- - Feature two
+ - No need to touch anything after a power outage

- - Feature three
+ - No command line visible even after a stream failure

 ---

 ## Known Issues

-- Sometimes, when a stream fail to display, the background show up until the “sleep” that is between streams is over.
+- When a stream fail to display, the background show up until the “sleep” that is between the streams is over.

 ## Help